Example of an engagement and impact plan plan - Shared decision-making for high risk surgery

 - Advertise training days on integrating into shared decision-making practice.

-The research team is using a variety of methods to reach the public and their targeted audiences through a mixture of face-to-face encounters, press, social media, and commercialisation, which means that they are more likely to have an effect.
+What makes this approach effective: The research team is using a variety of methods to reach the public and their targeted audiences through a mixture of face-to-face encounters, press, social media, and commercialisation, which means that they are more likely to have an effect.
 A brief mention of training was made; depending on its nature and duration, this would be an important lever (see document on effective knowledge mobilisation methods).
 Further details will evolve as the study progresses.